Get the Look: Danish Mid-Century Modern

 - Molded plastics in bright colors and tubular metal framework.

-And here are a few great pieces to get you started:
+And here are two great affordable Danish Mid-Century Modern pieces to get you started:

 Knappa Pendant Lamp from Ikea: The Knappa pendant is a rock-bottom priced pendant light inspired by one of the true stars of the mid-century period: the Artichoke Pendant by Poul Henningsen.
 Authorized reproductions today range from 4 to 5 figures and are made from laser cut plastics, glass or copper.
 The Ikea version, while not a true “copy”, offers a similar look in plastic.

-Saga Credenza at CB2: The Saga Credenza is a moderately priced storage piece that captures the essence of the streamlined mid-century Danish modern look.
-A low credenza with simple slide front doors was a must-have of the period.
-Very “Mad Men”.
+Flip Credenza at CB2: The Flip Credenza is a moderately priced storage piece that captures the essence of the streamlined mid-century Danish modern look (now updated with media cord cutouts).
+A low credenza was a must-have of the period.
+Very “Mad Men.”